Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/src/MigrationGuide.md

 EventGridClient client = new EventGridClient(topicCredentials);
 ```

-In the `Azure.Messaging.EventGrid` library, the client used to interact with the service was renamed as the `EventGridPublisherClient` to highlight the fact that the client is only used to publish events and does not directly consume events from the service.
+In the `Azure.Messaging.EventGrid` library, the client used to interact with the service was renamed as the `EventGridPublisherClient` to highlight the fact that the client is only used to publish events and does not consume events from the service.
 The constructor takes the topic endpoint in addition to a credential parameter since a single client will only ever be able to publish to a single topic.
 ```C# Snippet:CreateClientWithOptions
 EventGridPublisherClient client = new EventGridPublisherClient(
     new Uri(topicEndpoint),